umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-05-releasenotes.md

 You might also find an error or warning indicator for each tile if there is something you should consider.

 ## Specific views for dedicated and shared projects
 When selecting a specific topic the chart will be updated with specific data points in the selected time range and granularity.
-For cloud projects with a **dedicated** option enabled, you will for the CPU usage and memory usage find the average value for the CPU time and private bytes highlighted, respectively.
+Cloud projects with **dedicated** options enabled, you'll for the CPU usage and memory usage find the average value for the CPU time and private bytes highlighted.

 ![Demo-dedicated](images/AP-DemoDedicated.gif)